Skip to content

 • Salt the water.
 A trick when boiling the pasta is to salt the water first.
 It helps improve the flavor of the noodles, as well as helps the water boil slightly faster.

 • Cook al dente.
-The goal is to cook the noodles al dente so that they’re tender to bite but will still remain sturdy enough to hold up in the salad.
-If you overcook the noodles, they can get mushy and fall apart easily when tossed.
+The goal is to cook the noodles al dente so that they’re tender to bite but will still remain sturdy enough to hold up in this Italian easy pasta salad recipe.

 • Noodles.
 Try different pasta noodles like farfalle, penne, or rigatoni.
 Each of these types of noodles locks in the salad dressing when tossed together.

 • Extras.
-There are plenty of delicious extras that you can add to this recipe.
-Mix in some pepperoni or chopped salami, sliced cucumbers, corn, broccoli or cauliflower, and chickpeas, or add a sprinkling of fresh parmesan cheese.
-You can even swap feta for mozzarella, or leave the cheese out entirely to make this a vegan dish.
+Mix in some pepperoni or chopped salami, sliced cucumbers, corn, broccoli or cauliflower, and chickpeas, or add a sprinkling of fresh Parmesan cheese.
+Swap feta for mozzarella, or leave the cheese out entirely to make this a vegan dish.

 • Let marinate.
-Whenever I make this dish, I like to let it chill in the fridge for a few hours before serving.
-This gives the dressing some time to marinate together with the pasta and veggies so that it’s extra flavorful and delicious.
-Plus you can’t beat a cold pasta salad in the summer!
+For the best pasta salad side dish, chill it in the fridge for a few hours.
+This allows the dressing to marinate with the pasta and veggies so that it’s extra flavorful.
+A cold pasta salad is the best during hot summer weather!

 Recipe FAQs

-Can I double the recipe for an easy pasta salad with Italian dressing?
+Can I double the recipe for this easy pasta salad with Italian dressing?

 Absolutely!
 Just be sure to use a big enough bowl when stirring everything together.